-(1) The Company follows the fair value method of accounting for all equity-based compensation arrangements.
+- (2) The Company follows the fair value method of accounting for all equity-based compensation arrangements.
 The values reported for option-based and share-based awards represent the value vested during the corresponding period based on an estimate of the grant date fair value of the awards.
 Fair value of option-based awards is calculated in accordance with the Black-Scholes pricing model, and fair value of share-based awards is calculated using the market price of the Common Shares on the grant date.
 The Black-Scholes model is a pricing model that may or may not reflect the actual value of the awards.
-The Black-Scholes methodology was selected because it is widely used by Canadian public companies for estimated option-based and share-based and share-based and share-based compensation.
-Additionally, because options and restricted SUs granted on December 9, 2020 pursuant to the Current Stock Option Plan and SU Plan were subject to Shareholder approval , which was received at the January 20, 2021 Shareholders' meeting, the grant date for such options and SUs is considered under IFRS 2 to be the Shareholder approval date.
-Accordingly, the amounts shown above for 2021 include equity-based compensation granted in respect of services provided in 2021 and 2020.
-For illustrative purposes, the table below breaks down the equity-based awards by year:
+The Black-Scholes methodology was selected because it is widely used by Canadian public companies for estimated option-based and share-based compensation.
+Refer to "Director Compensation Incentive Plan Awards" for a summary of such awards. - (3) Elected to the Board on July 19, 2022. - (4) Represents fees earned by Alan Friedman pursuant to consulting services provided to the Company. - (5) Of this amount, \$215,004 relates to the vesting of restricted SUs issued on April 13, 2021 in consideration for the brand ambassador services provided to the Company by Mr. Sherman from September 2020 to September 2021. - (6) Nicole Musicco resigned from the Board on March 25, 2022. - (7) Ceased to be a member of the Board on July 19, 2022. - (8) Ceased to be a member of the Board on March 30, 2022.
+Note that Menashe Kestenbaum's compensation disclosed above was paid in relation to his role as President of the Company up until his date of termination.
+As an executive director, no fees were paid or payable to Mr. Kestenbaum for his role on the Board.